stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 information.

 From each device instance, when needed the system will obtain _channels_.
-A channel is an abstraction over a trigger (a standing query), a query (instantenous) or an action, which is represented as an open connection to the device.
+A channel is an abstraction over a query or an action, which is represented as an open connection to the device.

 A channel produces and handles _events_.
 These are just JS arrays of values that are processed by the ThingTalk rules.
-A trigger channel will produce new events to be handled by the rules, based on the data obtained by the device.
 An action channel will consume an event produced by a rule and turn into in an external action.
 A query channel will consume a partially filled event representing a pattern to match, and will produce a list of events matching that pattern.

-Channels can be opened and closed.
-For triggers, an open channel is one that generates events, and a closed channel does not.
-For actions, you can assume that invocations will only happen on open channels, so you can release any resource during close.
+A query can also be _monitored_ to create a trigger (a standing query), which will produce new events based on new data obtained from the query channel.
 You should never need to open or instantiate channels yourself.
-Instead, you would set up your _channel class_ so that the system will create and open the channels at the right time.
+Instead, the system will create and open the channels at the right time.

 ### Become a developer